 Step 2: Create Groups (and subgroup)

-This will be helpful if you have hotels in different locations or simply have some units that have the same pricing or requirements but are different from the others.
+This will be helpful if you have hotels in different locations or simply have some rooms that have the same pricing or requirements but are different from the others.

-Groups allows you to select a number of listings and then you can manage the customization for the selected listings as a group.
+Groups allows you to select a number of room types and then you can manage the customization for the selected room types as a group.
 For more information as well as how to set it up.
-Please see: Group-Level Customizations
+Please see:

-Example: You can create a group for Ocean View listings.
-Any changes you make on the group will be applied to all Ocean View listings.
+Example: You can create a group for Ocean View room types.
+Any changes you make on the group will be applied to all Ocean View room types.

 Using a feature called Pricing Offset, we can set a fixed or percent gap in prices across different categories.
 This is helpful for ensuring that a specific category will always have a higher price than the other categories.
 For more information, you can check Pricing Offsets